codeforamerica/ohana-web-search/README.md

 * Ruby version 2.0.0
 * Rails version 3.2.13
 * Template Engines: ERB and HAML
-* Testing Frameworks: RSpec, Capybara and PhantomJS (via Poltergeist gem), JasmineJS (via Teaspoon gem)
+* Testing Frameworks: RSpec, Capybara and PhantomJS (via Poltergeist gem), JasmineJS installed but not currently used (via Teaspoon gem)

 ## Contributing
 In the spirit of open source software, **everyone** is encouraged to help improve this project.